ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 -   It turns out that the $\vec q$ in $q = (q_0, \vec q)$ is not a vector, but a bivector!

--   As is easy to demonstrate, all the [properties we had listed](tomasi-ray-tracing-06a-clifford-algebras.html#/quaternion-notation) continue to be valid.
+-   As is easy to demonstrate, all the [properties we listed](tomasi-ray-tracing-06a-clifford-algebras.html#/quaternion-notation) continue to be valid.

 # Quantum Mechanics